Calm forest path – supporting nervous system regulation through somatic therapy

 Get help from a Florida Somatic Experiencing Practitioner

-With Somatic Experiencing, we’ll focus on supporting your nervous system and working with what your body has been carrying.
-This creates the space to reconnect with yourself and respond in new ways.
+Somatic Experiencing focuses on supporting your nervous system and working with what your body has been holding so you can respond with more choice and flexibility when life feels hard.

 You don’t have to do this alone.